buuhuu/sling-content-distribution-solr/README.md

 ## Setup

-Configure solr to use the SCDUpdateRequestHandler, for example by putting the following configuration into your solrconfig.xml
+Configure solr to use the SCDUpdateRequestHandler, for example by putting the following configuration into your solrconfig.xml (make sure to load the sling-content-distribution-solr-loader as lib)

 ```
 <requestHandler name="/update/scd" class="com.github.buuhuu.solr.handler.SCDUpdateRequestHandler" />